 Full results from a hair transplant typically take 12-18 months.
 Some people see continued improvement up to 18 months post-op.
 This is when you make your overall assessment: compare your 12-month photos to your baseline.
 Bring these to your follow-up appointment.

-The biggest source of post-transplant stress is the gap between expectations and the reality of the timeline.
+You manage expectations by understanding that the biggest source of post-transplant stress is the gap between expectations and the reality of the timeline, and that tracking gives you concrete data to look at instead of spiraling.
 You paid a significant amount of money, went through a procedure, and now you are watching hairs fall out for a month.
 It feels wrong.
 Tracking helps because it gives you something concrete to look at instead of spiraling on forums.

 Key mindset principles: